evanbechtol/blog-posts/NodeJS/Service-based Architecture.md

 ```

 Our service implements all of our logic and can leverage the data access layer to
 interact with the database!
-Once our logic reaches a result, we return the data, or an
+Once our logic reaches a result, we return the data (or an
-error if one occurred, to the controller.
+error if one occurred) to the controller.
 ```javascript
 // services/PostService.js